 Over time, Making Public Histories has explored a range of issues and approaches in the making of public histories.
 The program was initiated in 2008 by State Library Victoria, the History Council of Victoria and Monash University.
-The seminars were presented at State Library Victoria from 2008 to 2016.To read about recent programs, click the year: 2014 / 2015 / 2016
+The seminars were presented at State Library Victoria from 2008 to 2016.

 The chair, Alison Inglis, congratulates panellists

 (L-R) Sasha Grishin, Jan Croggon and Andrew Lemon